 Analysis 2 [5 points].
 If you combine two sets of instructions, your group’s and another group’s, to create a composite pattern, how would you make the combination a more efficient set by removing steps that draw the same line segments?
 Would you be able to retain certain subsets of steps without changing them at all?
 Why or why not?

+READ MORE

 Reflection 1 [5 points].
 These instructions to draw patterns are essentially steps of an algorithm.
 Do you see parts of all these algorithms (including those of the other groups) that are common (i.e., creating the same shape or same combination of line segments)?
 If yes, please highlight them here.
 If no, please explain.

 Reflection 2 [5 points].
 Again, these instructions to draw patterns are essentially steps of an algorithm.
 Do you see parts of your pattern repeated in other groups’ patterns?
 You should.
 Please identify at least one part that consists of more than four segments.
 Is this part achieved using the same “sequence of steps” in other groups’ instructions?
 Likely it is not.
 Please explain why different groups designed their instructions differently for the same common sub-pattern.